Categories

 Health & Wellness Hearing Devices

-The Reach B-Li is available in multiple technology levels, allowing users to choose the level of speech enhancement, environmental adaptation, and noise reduction that best suits their lifestyle and hearing needs.
+The inoX range is available in multiple technology levels, allowing users to choose the level of speech enhancement, noise reduction, and sound processing that best matches their lifestyle and listening needs.

 Available Technology Levels:

-The hearing aids are suitable for users with moderate to profound hearing loss and are designed for both quiet and active lifestyles.
+The hearing aids are suitable for users with mild to moderate hearing loss and are designed for quieter to moderately social lifestyles.

 Best For: